FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 optional attributes which are described in the message structure section below.

-### Scenarios
+### Field scenarios

-Fields may have different scenarios either to vary annotations or to use different code set scenarios for different use cases.
-The default value of `scenario` is “base”, so the attribute need not be supplied if there is only one form of a field.
+Fields may have different scenarios when any of the attributes need to differ, for example to vary annotations or to use different code set scenarios for different use cases.
+Scenarios also support different field lengths when using the `implLength` attribute.
+The default value of `scenario` is "base", so the attribute need not be supplied if there is only one form of a field.

-Uniqueness of field scenarios is enforced by the XML schema, both as the combination of `name` + `scenario` as well as `id` + `scenario`.
+Uniqueness of field scenarios is enforced by the XML schema, both as the combination of `name` + `scenario` as well as `id` + `scenarioId`.

 ### Data domain of a field